 Homogeneous deposition on large, planar optical substrates using state of the art electron beam evaporation sources has been challenging due to the point-type sources and the lack of a sophisticated movement system of the mass production capable evaporation sources.
-Alternatively, the utilization of Ion Beam Sputter Deposition (IBSD) has the advantage of higher energy of the sputtered material (i.e. temperature) arriving at the substrate, compared to competing techniques.
-Therefore IBSD commonly yields denser films with properties closer to the respective bulk materials.
+Alternatively, the utilization of ion beam sputtering (IBS) has the advantage of higher energy of the sputtered material (i.e. temperature) arriving at the substrate, compared to competing techniques.
+Therefore IBS commonly yields denser films with properties closer to the respective bulk materials.

 The substrates dimension was 500 mm x 300 mm.
 Homogeneity was controlled by constant velocity linear movement of the substrate stage and shapers.
 Static deposition rate of Al2O3 was 7 nm/min.
-Deposited film thickness was in-situ monitored by a software integrated quartz crystal oscillator and used as an endpoint signal.
+The deposited film thickness was in-situ monitored by a software integrated quartz crystal oscillator and used as an endpoint signal.
 Film thickness measurements were conducted on a Sentech SE400 ellipsometer.
 Measurement of the large sample area was done on five 150 mm substrates.
-Reproducibility was determined from three subsequently process runs.
+Reproducibility was determined from three subsequently process runs (see Fig. 1).

 - Translation and/or rotation of substrate stage fully CAM controlled for creation of gradient layers etc.